Xandeum/test_web3/README.md

 ## 🌐 WebSocket Subscription

 subscribeResult(tx: string, wsUrl: string, onResult: (result: ResultValue) => void, onError?: (err: any) => void, onClose?: () => void): void
 Subscribes to results from a transaction via WebSocket.
-Useful for listening for async events triggered by the transaction.
+Used for listening  events triggered by the transaction.

 #### Parameters: